aadil2codes/College-Predictor-2026/README.md

 ## 👨‍💻 Developer

-Built by **Aadil** to help JEE aspirants make better counseling decisions using data-driven insights and AI-powered guidance.
+Built by **Aadil Hussain** to help JEE aspirants make better counseling decisions using data-driven insights and AI-powered guidance.

 ---